Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

 Understand who you are in relation to the place you’re in.
 Use your brain, be smart and utilize some of these ideas.

-This is a guide designed to help you avoid danger and decide which place to visit in South America.
+This is a guide designed to help you to start to think about the dangers and pitfalls so you can start to decide which place to visit in South America.

-I hope you have a pleasant experience no matter where you go on the continent and feel free to share this guide with friends and family that you know are thinking about visiting Latin America.
+All in all, I hope you have a pleasant experience no matter where you go on the continent.
+Feel free to share this guide with any friends and family that you know are thinking about visiting South America in the near future.

 “Dear friend!
 Some links in this post contain affiliate links.
 Meaning, if you click through and make a purchase, book a hostel or sign up for a tour, I may earn a small commission at no additional cost to you.
 Your support means a lot and helps me to keep traveling and maintaining the quality of this site for you.”